 Think of your compelling offer as your foot in the door, and your means to capturing a new lead’s contact information.

-The key here is to create an offer so compelling that it gets your ideal prospect to think to themselves…
+The key here is to create an offer so compelling that it gets your ideal prospect to act without really having to think about it.

 “Man…this is a no-brainer!
 I’m going to call them right now.”